zacpwhite/BarcodeScannerPlugin/README.md

 BarcodeScannerPlugin
 ====================

-Cross platform Phonegap/Cordova Plugin of the Scandit Barcode Scanner SDK
+Cross platform Phonegap/Cordova Plugin of the Scandit Barcode Scanner SDK for iOS and Android

 Follow the detailed instructions below to add a high-performance barcode scanner to your app in less than 30 minutes.

+If you don't have a Phonegap app yet, but want to try out our Phonegap Plugins anyway, [follow the instructions on phonegap.com](http://docs.phonegap.com/en/2.2.0/guide_getting-started_index.md.html) to generate a sample app.

 How to integrate the Scandit SDK into your own iOS Phonegap App
 ------------------------